Chinese enrichment classes are one of the most popular enrichment courses for children in Singapore.

 This is not surprising as many parents are concerned about their children's proficiency in Chinese given that English tends to be more widely used at home in Singapore.

-And with the growing importance of China and along with it the Chinese language, many non-native speaking parents are also seeing the benefits of getting their kids to learn the Chinese language.
+In addition, with the growing importance of China and along with it the Chinese language, many non-native speaking parents are also seeing the benefits of getting their kids to learn the Chinese language.

 We've shortlisted some of the best Chinese enrichment classes for kids in pre-school and primary school.